GreenLandisaLie/ComfyUI-BooruBrowser/README.md

 UI based on the FL Load Image node (highly recommended) from https://github.com/filliptm/ComfyUI_Fill-Nodes

 # Changelog:
+- v3.3.0
+	- Fixed Gelbooru not working.
+(Gelbooru now demands HEADER 'Referer': 'https://gelbooru.com/' - even though its not documented anywhere -.-)
+ 	- Added additional input to control the 'User-Agent'.
+WARNING: for some reasons Danbooru videos do not work when you change the User-Agent to something perfectly valid like 'Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:147.0) Gecko/20100101 Firefox/147.0'.
+Default works for now: 'ComfyUI-BooruBrowser/1.0'

 - v3.2.0
 	- Added a new option 'show_file_ext' -> reveals the file extension at the top-left corner of the thumbnail
  	- Fixed video triangle indicator not resizing proportionally with the thumbnail square